pactumjs/pactum/docs/mock-server.md

 Mock interactions are more descriptive & allows to **loosely match** a received request based on query params, headers & JSON body.

 Use `addMockInteraction` to add a mock interaction to the server.
+It has `withRequest` & `willRespondWith` objects to handle a request.
 It returns a string containing the id of the interaction. (*This id will be useful when you want to add assertions based on the call count or to check whether the interaction is exercised or not.*)

 ```javascript
 mock.addMockInteraction({